harmsk/atomic-management/README.md

 - Package-specific configurations, such as those of the `bracket-matcher` package

-For a full list of configurable content, please see the official atom documentation [here](https://flight-manual.atom.io/using-atom/sections/basic-customization/#configuration-key-reference).
+For a full list of configurable content, please see the official Atom documentation [here](https://flight-manual.atom.io/using-atom/sections/basic-customization/#configuration-key-reference).

 Features that pertain explicitly to styling, such as font color, can be changed